 Figure 4.2.
-Minimum Functional Section of Code (FSC) necessary to generate the Normalized Difference Vegetation Index (NDVI) product (also shown).
-The eight lines of code shown can be divided in four categories: (i) Black lines: Loading required libraries, (ii) Blue lines: Loading and slicing data, (iii) Purple line: Processing equation, and (iv) Red line: Plotting of the information for the output.
+Minimum functional section of code (FSC) necessary to generate the Normalized Difference Vegetation Index (NDVI) product (also shown).
+The eight lines of code shown can be divided into four categories: (a) Black lines: Loading required libraries, (b) Blue lines: Loading and slicing data, (c) Purple line: Processing equation, and (d) Red line: Plotting of information for the output.

-During the development stage, a programming language is chosen based on the necessary libraries (as designed previously).
-In this example Python is used to show how to apply the FSC approach.
+During the development stage, a programming language is chosen on the basis of the necessary libraries (as designed previously).
+In this example, Python is used to show how to apply the FSC approach.
 Figure 4.2 shows an FSC consisting of only eight lines, which is the minimum working example needed to generate an NDVI product.
 In those lines, the program loads the libraries (2 black lines), reads and slices the data to the appropriate dimensions (4 blue lines), calculates the NDVI (1 purple line) and finally generates a plot with the information (1 red line).
 Consistency is important for students, and the colours used in Figure 4.1 to name the process are also used in the code shown in Figure 4.2.
 This helps students to track the code back to the original design.

 As mentioned earlier, the development process is iterative, contributing code only to improve functionality or products.
 To exemplify the iterations, let's review the output (NDVI product) in Figure 4.2.
-The output image generated by the code shows the information, but it is lacking a colour bar to allow interpretation and a background map.
+The output image generated by the code shows the information but lacks a colour bar to allow interpretation and a background map.
 To obtain these improvements, some extra libraries and more lines of code are needed.

 Figure 4.3 shows this revised code and its generated image.
-The new FSC now contains 5 lines for loading libraries, the 4 lines for reading and slicing are kept intact, the NDVI is calculated with the same equation as before in one line, the map is generated with four new lines (green text), and the plotting of the information now takes five lines.
+The new FSC now contains 5 lines for loading libraries; the 4 lines for reading and slicing are kept intact; the NDVI is calculated with the same equation as before in one line; the map is generated with four new lines (green text); and the plotting of the information now takes five lines.
 The third line for plotting limits the values of the NDVI, removing the values over the ocean (negative values).
-This new code holds 19 lines, an increase of 57.8 percent, but produces a much-enhanced final graphical product compared to the one presented in Figure 4.2 with just one iteration of changes.
+This new code holds 19 lines, an increase of 57.8%, but produces a much enhanced final graphical product compared to the one presented in Figure 4.2 with just one iteration of changes.

 Figure 4.3.
-Example of an elaborate Functional Section of Code (FSC) product of improving on the code shown in Figure 4.2.
-Text in green can be seen in this FSC indicating the lines dedicated to generating the satellite view, map, meridians and parallels.
+Example of an elaborate functional section of code (FSC) product improving on the code shown in Figure 4.2.
+The text in green in this FSC indicates the lines dedicated to generating the satellite view, map, meridians and parallels.